 Note: Each paper contains ten questions, having two questions from each unit.
-The candidates are required to attempt five questions in all selecting at least one question
+The candidates are required to attempt five questions in all selecting at least one question from each unit.

 There are two parts of this unit.
 Part I contains six objective type questions on prescribed syllabus.
-Each question carries I mark, Second part contains two questions.
+Each question carries I mark.
+Second part contains two questions.
 Each question carry three marks and word limit for answer shall be up to 100 words.
+Unit II

 Explanation of two extracts out of three extracts, from prescribed lessons with reference and context.
 Each extract carry six marks.
-Unit III